leon4rd/test/README.md

-## How do you make Lady Gaga cry?
-Poker face.
+## What do you do when your bunny gets wet?
+You get your hare dryer.